Justin O'Brien: Career

+He died on 17 January 1996 of bone cancer.

-Collections
+Collections and legacy

-O'Brien's works are held in the collections of the National Gallery of Australia, the Art Gallery of New South Wales, the National Gallery of Victoria, the Art Gallery of South Australia, the University of Sydney and the University of Southern Queensland.
+O'Brien's works are held in the collections of the National Gallery of Australia, the Art Gallery of New South Wales, the National Gallery of Victoria, the Art Gallery of South Australia, the Art Gallery of Western Australia, the University of Sydney and the University of Southern Queensland.

 The National Portrait Gallery in Australia holds a number of portraits of O'Brien.